 The Mistake:

-In Georgia, you get an MD (Doctor of Medicine) degree instead of an MBBS.
-Some Indian students think this makes them ineligible for licensing in India or believe the degree is not valid.
+In Georgia, students are awarded an MD (Doctor of Medicine) degree instead of an MBBS.
+This often creates confusion among Indian students, leading some to believe that the degree is not valid or that it makes them ineligible for medical licensing in India.

 How to Avoid It: